AmarPan/meet-your-cohort/README.md

 ## ⏭️ Upcoming Features
 - [:x:] Edit and delete functionality for comments
 - [:x:] Project screenshot preview on hub cards
-- [:x:] Email users when they get feedback on one of their projects
+- [:x:] Email users when they get project feedback